The sticky note has curled at its lower-right corner. Under that small shadow, half of a sentence is visible. Your finger already knows where to lift.

 - What do I want to remember?

 Lift the flap and answer underneath.
-One sentence is enough.
-The point is not to produce a big entry.
-The point is to make the page ask and answer itself.
+One sentence is enough; a single motion should reveal the page asking and answering itself.

 Small answer